Orocopia Mountains

-Orocopia Mountains Wilderness Area
+Orocopia Mountains Wilderness

-The area is the Bureau of Land Management (BLM) designated and managed Orocopia Mountains Wilderness Area.
+The area is the Bureau of Land Management (BLM) designated and managed Orocopia Mountains Wilderness.
 The Orocopia Mountains are in the Colorado Desert section of the Sonoran Desert, adjacent to the Lower Colorado River Valley region.
 Just to the north is the Mecca Hills Wilderness Area.

 Flora and fauna

 The Wilderness Area includes some remnant natural spring fed oasis with the only California native palm, Washingtonia filifera or the California Fan Palm.

 History

 The Bradshaw Trail passed through the mountains, the first recorded route to the Colorado River from Riverside, California.

 Geology

 The dramatic and variable terrain was shaped primarily by movements of the adjacent San Andreas Fault over millennia.
 Most notably, the Orocopia schist, a blueschist assemblage found in the range, matches the Pelona schist found over 250 km away in the San Gabriel Mountains along the San Andreas fault.
 Hill and Dibblee (1953) first noted this similarity (a piercing point), and used it to construct the first estimates of the offset on the fault.